RSNA Intracranial Aneurysm Detection AI Challenge (2025)

 Accurate and timely detection of aneurysms is therefore critical for guiding treatment and preventing rupture.
 When identified early, patients can undergo monitoring or intervention that significantly reduces the risk of adverse outcomes.
 AI tools that support radiologists in detecting these often-subtle lesions have the potential to transform patient care by improving diagnostic accuracy and efficiency.

-Challenge participants will be tasked with identifying aneurysms across 13 distinct anatomical locations within the intracranial circulation.
+Challenge participants were tasked with identifying aneurysms across 13 distinct anatomical locations within the intracranial circulation.
 The reference dataset—meticulously curated by the RSNA challenge planning task force—includes CT and MR studies from 18 sites across five continents, annotated by 60 expert radiologists for the presence and location of aneurysms.

-The competition is open and will close Oct.
-14, 2025.
-Winners will be announced in November and top performing teams will be recognized during RSNA 2025 (Nov.
+The top performing teams are recognized during RSNA 2025 (Nov.
 30 – Dec.
 4), held at McCormick Place in Chicago.
+The nine teams who submitted the highest-scoring algorithms share $50,000 in total prize money.

 Acknowledgments